hungaikev/braces/README.md

   -> real-time analysis of incoming images
   -> simulate back-up of the analyzing process and discuss alternative solutions, e.g. temp store (Kafka?), process and delete
-  -> simulate shark found and send instructions to drone(s) -> advanced: implement switching schemes (keep track of distances from drone to charging station etc.)
+  -> simulate shark found and send instructions to drone(s) -> extra: implement switching schemes (keep track of distances from drone to charging station etc.)

 5. Testing
   -> unit testing